compsult/MenuOptions/docs/source/index.rst

 MenuOptions is a jQuery widget designed to optimize the speed of data entry for both mouse and keyboard users.
-MenuOptions can create menus and select lists which:

-- have divider headings to break the menu or select list down into subsections.
+It has:

+- a select control that enables 1 click data entry

+- intelligent autocomplete that automatically removes invalid characters and can utilize multicolumn select lists.

+- like the select element, MenuOptions uses visible labels and hidden values

+- menus built from JSON that follow URLs or execute javascript functions and allow dividers

-- have mouseover filtering that allows users to see a subset of the menu just by passing the mouse over a filter.
+- mouseover filtering that allows users to see a subset of choices just by passing the mouse over a filter.

-- has autocomplete functionality as part of its select list control.
+- a clear button that wipes the current value and opens the select list (most useful in FireFox).

-- can be dynamically reloaded with new values (without destroying & recreating).
+- the ability to be dynamically reloaded with new values (without destroying & recreating).

-- has an onSelect option that returns the selected value and it's hidden value
+- an onSelect option that returns the selected value and it's hidden value

+- is flexible, configurable and stays in the viewport

+- been tested on Win 8.1 IE10 and Safari 5.17, on Ubuntu Chrome 41.0.2272 and Firefox 37.0

 Prerequisites:
 --------------